On the Origin of Linearity and Unitarity in Quantum Theory: Introduction

 Of course, the answer depends on what is meant by `reasonable'.
 Here is a suggestion: a reasonable transformation on a system is one that is \textit{locally applicable}.
 By this we mean, roughly speaking, that one can imagine that the system is accompanied by some (possibly far away) environment, on which the transformation does not act.
 A hint that such a principle could be used to recover standard quantum transformations can be found in a pair of recent papers \cite{wilson2023quantum, wilson2022free}, in which a formalization of local applicability in a rather different context was used to re-characterise the quantum supermaps \cite{Chiribella2008TransformingSupermaps, Chiribella_2013_without_causal}, also known as process matrices \cite{Oreshkov_2012_process_matrices}.

-On this definition of `reasonable', we show that the answer is `no': at least in the finite-dimensional case, one cannot modify the transformations of quantum theory without either embracing a failure of local applicability or modifying its description of states and measurements.
-To that end, we introduce the notion of a \textit{state-measurement theory}, which accounts for states and measurements while remaining agnostic about dynamics (Section \ref{sec:state-measurement}).
-We then offer a formal definition of the locally applicable transformations on any state-measurement theory, and suggest that the possibility to formalise the axiom in such a theory-independent way is a good test for physicality of the axiom.
+In this paper, we provide an answer to this question, restricting ourselves to the finite-dimensional case for simplicity.
+Given the standard treatment of quantum states and measurements, the quantum dynamics can be derived from the postulate of local applicability alone.
+Conversely, given the standard treatment of quantum states and measurement, all modified versions of the quantum dynamics are not locally applicable.

-Then, we show that local applicability is an axiom from which the dynamics of pure and mixed quantum theory can be derived (Section \ref{sec:reconstruction}).
-The locally applicable transformations on finite-dimensional pure quantum theory are precisely the linear and isometric maps (unitary when the dimensions of the input and output match).
-Similarly, the locally applicable transformations on finite-dimensional mixed quantum theory are precisely the quantum channels.
+We begin by introducing the notion of a \textit{state-measurement theory} (Section \ref{sec:state-measurement}).
+This is a theory that describes states and measurements but not dynamics.
+We then show that given a \textit{quantum} state-measurement theory, the standard quantum dynamics are the only ones compatible with local applicability (Section \ref{sec:reconstruction}).
+We do this separately for the ``pure'' and ``mixed'' quantum state-measurement theories.
+The locally applicable transformations on the pure quantum state-measurement theory are precisely the unitary ones (or isometric in cases where input and output dimensions do not match).
+The locally applicable transformations on the mixed quantum state-measurement theory are precisely the quantum channels.

-Therefore, the transformations of quantum theory cannot be modified without either embracing nonlocality or modifying the description of states and measurements.
-This provides an explanation for why quantum systems evolve the way that they do: linear, unitary, and completely positive, trace-preserving transformations on systems are the only ones that can be applied locally given the states and measurements of their respective theories.
+After giving our main results, we compare them to some due to Gisin and later collaborators \cite{Gisin:1989sx_OG_nosig_paper, Simon_2001_gisin_CPTP} (Section \ref{sec:gisin}).
+In an influential paper \cite{Gisin:1989sx_OG_nosig_paper}, Gisin outlines an argument for the Schrödinger evolution from determinism, understood as the requirement that pure states are mapped to pure states, and compatibility with relativity, understood as a prohibition on superluminal signaling.
+From the perspective of this paper, the approach of \cite{Gisin:1989sx_OG_nosig_paper} has a few shortcomings.
+Firstly, it does not recover linearity with respect to the superposition rule for discrete time evolution.
+Secondly, it requires an additional assumption of complete positivity in the mixed setting.
+Thirdly, it is unclear how the approach in \cite{Gisin:1989sx_OG_nosig_paper} could be generalized to derive linearity for pure functions between distinct Hilbert spaces of possibly different dimensions.
+The derivation in this paper differs on all three counts.